Human performance modeling: Cognitive Architectures

 ACT-R has been used to model a wide variety of phenomena.
 It consists of several modules, each one modeling a different aspect of the human system.
 Modules are associated with specific brain regions, and the ACT-R has thus successfully predicted neural activity in parts of those regions.
 Each model essentially represents a theory of how that piece of the overall system works - derived from research literature in the area.
-For example, the declarative memory system in ACT-R is based on series of equations considering frequency and recency and that incorporate Baysean notions of need probability given context, also incorporating equations for learning as well as performance, Some modules are of higher fidelity than others, however - the manual module incorporates Fitt's law and other simple operating principles, but is not as detailed as the optimal control theory model (as of yet).
+For example, the declarative memory system in ACT-R is based on series of equations considering frequency and recency and that incorporate Bayesian notions of need probability given context, also incorporating equations for learning as well as performance, Some modules are of higher fidelity than others, however - the manual module incorporates Fitt's law and other simple operating principles, but is not as detailed as the optimal control theory model (as of yet).
 The notion, however, is that each of these modules require strong empirical validation.
 This is both a benefit and a limitation to the ACT-R, as there is still much work to be done in the integration of cognitive, perceptual, and motor components, but this process is promising (Byrne, 2007; Foyle and Hooey, 2008; Pew & Mavor, 1998).